Changes to WHMIS

 Anyone previously trained on “WHMIS 1988” will need new training on “WHMIS 2015.”

 Provincial workplace laws set December 1, 2018 as the deadline for all companies to be fully compliant with WHMIS 2015.
 This includes re-training.
-You must ensure anyone who works with hazardous materials has completed “WHMIS 2015” training by December 1, 2018.
+You must ensure anyone who works with hazardous materials has completed “WHMIS 2015” training.

 WHMIS/GHS is a legal requirement to protect employees.
 Check the Canadian Centre for Occupational Health and Safety (CCOHS) classes of hazardous materials list.
 If your staff work with any of these hazardous materials, you need to plan for new WHMIS/GHS training.